 Visual identity campaigns, messaging strategy, contemporary web solutions, print collateral, product packaging, and illustration are all passions.
 In short, we design for business, we design for love.

 From the awesome team that created Ladies Learning Code, HackerYou, and other national youth programs, Learning Labs is a new digital literacy hub in the heart of downtown Toronto.
-Frank and Vivian were honoured to be involved in the visual identity, brand design, and responsive website design for their 2014 launch.
-Visit learninglabs.org for more info.
+Frank and Vivian were honoured to be involved in the branding, responsive website design, and environmental graphics for their 2014 launch.
+Check out learninglabs.org.

 Working with budding startups is near and dear to us – we love collaborating with other passionate entrepreneurs to help grow ideas and establish a brand strategy in their early stages.
 Email us and let’s get started.

 Peter is a super talented composer and instrumentalist based in Toronto.
 His work includes original soundtracks for film, television, and video games – which he manages alongside a busy schedule of live performances and an involvement with Maker Kids.

 Recently he has been focused on channeling his natural aptitude for melody and rhythm into his own brand of electronic dance music under the moniker Coins.
 Listen to the latest tracks and follow @coinselectro.